 July 25, 2018

-Since these eco-friendly backyard projects can potentially save you money and time, it pays double to “go green.”
-With LED lighting, better shading, and irrigation systems, your home can be both more efficient and sustainable—not to mention enjoyable.
+Since these eco-friendly backyard projects can potentially save you money and valuable maintenance time, it often pays double to “go green.”
+With LED lighting, better shading, and irrigation systems, your home can be both more efficient and sustainable—not to mention more enjoyable too.
 Here are five simple projects that will transform any backyard into an eco-friendly paradise.

 LED, or “light-emitting diode” lighting, is ideal for low-cost, efficient outdoor lighting.
 While the bulbs themselves can be more expensive than incandescent or fluorescent bulbs—they run anywhere from $15 to $50 a pop—upgrading to outdoor LED lights will help you save big on power costs in the long term.
 According to LED Waves, a lighting specialist, the annual cost of powering an LED bulb is only about $4 per year—10 times less than an incandescent bulb.
 And with more than 50,000 hours of lifetime use per bulb, LED lights are a smart buy.